murphysean/movie-night/README.md

 * -www=true When true the application will serve web content from the www directory instead of rendering the home html template.
 This is for developing a custom web application for movie night.
+* -salt The salt string to use to salt user passwords before hashing
+* -url The url prefix to use for all callback urls in emails and links

 ### Registration